The Musical Form Institute

 The criterion covers whole-cloth prompt-to-music output, voice cloning of vocal performances, and AI generation of any element that would otherwise constitute a performed musical contribution.
 AI-assisted production tools that do not originate creative content, such as mastering assistants, noise reduction, and similar utilities, are not within scope.
 The full definition is in the published standard.

-How recordings are scored
+How recordings are evaluated

 How the registry works